LesleyForsyth/FLSIT735/Course-2/Week1/3-key-management.md

 # Key management

-Cryptography works under the assumption that the sender and te receiver share some secret key.
+Cryptography works under the assumption that the sender and the receiver share some secret key.

 It most be clear at this point that cryptography, although extremely strong and important, is by itself insufficient to secure your computer systems.
 One can use cryptography just in the wrong way, as in the bike example provided in the previous step, or fail to manage and storage cryptographic keys properly.
 We will focus first on the second issue, that is, how to properly exchange and storage cryptographic keys.